 In and Around Tropical Xishuangbanna in Southern Yunnan

-Here are links to some of the attractions in Xishuangbanna:
+Here are some of the attractions and things to do in Xishuangbanna:

 - Divide your stay between the lovely small villas of Yourantai Guesthouse that is built right along the Mekong River (called "Lancang" in Mandarin) and the Anantara Resort about 45 minutes away.

 - Do an easy hike to Nan Nuo Shan and visit Hani ethnic villages on the way.
 On this hike, you'll find pu'er tea trees that are hundreds of years old.

 - Head down to the border with Laos to find the last vestiges of the rain forest canopy left on the China side at the Wang Tian Shu sky trek.